-- a visitor's visa with consent to work (for placements up to 90 days, with the option of one renewal in country for a further 90 days, to provide services, attend business meetings or provide training in South Africa); - an exchange visa (either as part of a recognised exchange programme or, in the case of foreigners aged 25 years or younger, for employment that does not exceed a period of one year); - obtaining consent to work on a retired person's visa; or - part-time work of up to 20 hours per week on a study visa authorising study at a recognised tertiary institution.
+- A visitor's visa with consent to work for placements up to 90 days, with the option of one renewal in country for a further 90 days, to provide services, attend business meetings or provide training in South Africa. - an exchange visa either as part of a recognised exchange programme or, in the case of foreigners aged 25 years or younger, for employment that does not exceed a period of one year. - Obtaining consent to work on a retired person's visa. - Part-time work of up to 20 hours per week on a study visa authorising study at a recognised tertiary institution.

-Broadly speaking, there are three types of work visas available to foreign nationals wanting to work in South Africa, namely: General work visa, Critical skills visa, and Intra-company transfer visa.
+Broadly speaking, there are three types of work visas available to foreign nationals wishing to work in South Africa:

+- General work visa

+- Critical skills visa

+- Intra-company transfer visa.